 - Look for a harvesting date on the label.

-- When you put a real extra-virgin olive oil in the refrigerator, it will become thick and cloudy as it cools completely.
-That is not a for sure test (some oils made from high-wax olive varieties will even solidify).
+How about the fridge test as stated by Dr Oz?
+He said that when you put a real extra-virgin olive oil in the refrigerator, it will become thick and cloudy as it cools completely.
+That is not a for sure test (some oils made from high-wax olive varieties will even solidify) according to a Fridge Test.